Java Stuff

 One of the single most retarded aspects of Java.
 Use of the HTTP proxies by

-Java's HTTP implementation is governed by System Properties
+Java's HTTP implementation is governed by System Properties.
+Instead

 Sun decided to make up new names for it's system properties and not